friederikewild/DroidAppRater/README.md

 As fallback or when there are no defined happy moments, the rating dialog will show up after a **defined amount of app starts**, too.
 To not trigger it to early and annoy a new user the **days since installation** are checked as well.
 Both triggers can be configured.

-The DroidAppRater is inspired by the Appirater by Arash Payan [Appirater for iPhone](https://github.com/arashpayan/appirater)

-Find more about his thoughts about including a rating dialog at [his blog](http://arashpayan.com/blog/2009/09/07/presenting-appirater).
+The DroidAppRater is inspired by the Appirater by Arash Payan [Appirater for iPhone](https://github.com/arashpayan/appirater).
+Find out more about his thoughts about including a rating dialog at [his blog](http://arashpayan.com/blog/2009/09/07/presenting-appirater).

 Project overview